4 Untrue Phrases In Art

 “I Have Made A Mistake, Now It Is Ruined”

 Sometimes you can use mistakes and change them into something else!
-Take this elephant below, for example, the coloured part of this drawing was originally my attempt at drawing a mandala, however, it did not turn out as symmetrical as I would have liked, so I changed the whole design to make it into an elephant!
+For example, my original idea was to attempt a drawing of a mandala, however, it did not turn out as symmetrical as I would have liked, so I changed the whole design to make it into an elephant!
 And I think it has turned out great!
 Making mistakes in artwork does not have to be a bad thing, just walk away from it and when you come back to your art piece, you may know what you are going to do with that mistake!
 I am also pretty sure (although I don’t know this for certain) that many professional artists make mistakes sometimes because let’s face it, we are all human!
 They just know how to hide it really well and make it a part of their drawing, rather than giving up on their drawing completely.

 "Art is about knowing which mistakes to keep."